Document Type: Framework

 Definition

-The shift in the market, customer world, technology, behaviour, risk, or expectations that makes the old way inadequate.
+A shift in the market, behaviour, risk, or environment that makes the old way inadequate.

 The consequence of ignoring that change.

-The obstacle, old system, broken belief, process, or behaviour preventing the customer from reaching the desired future state.
+The obstacle, system, belief, or behaviour preventing progress.

 Change Layer